tesselslate/waywall/doc/01_ninb.md

 If Ninjabrain Bot displays a blank window after opening, try launching it with a version of Java newer than Java 8 (i.e. Java 17).

+If you are using NixOS and Ninjabrain Bot fails to launch, try adding `-Dswing.defaultlaf=javax.swing.plaf.metal.MetalLookAndFeel` to your arguments when launching Ninjabrain Bot.

 </div>

 [`waywall.show_floating`]: 02_waywall_show_floating.md